-- Reassure the child that they did nothing wrong and that you take what they say seriously. - Do not make false promises, e.g. that you will keep the abuse a secret or that the police will not be involved. - Tell the child that you will take action to keep them safe and that you may need to tell some people to do this, but only those whose job it is to protect children. - Acknowledge how difficult it must have been to talk.
+- Reassure the child that they did nothing wrong and that you take what they say seriously. - Do not make false promises, e.g. that you will keep the abuse a secret or that the police will not be involved.
+These promises may not be in the best interests of the child. - Tell the child that you will take action to keep them safe and that you may need to tell some people to do this, but only those whose job it is to protect children. - Acknowledge how difficult it must have been to talk.